The Law Office of Paul Benson focuses its practice to Bankruptcy, typically Chapter 7 and 13 cases, Tax Help, and Personal Injury.

 I feel my strengths in practicing law are my patience and my ability to help put people at ease who are facing difficult situations.
 I like to encourage people and help them achieve their full potential.Personal interests:

-My personal interests include being with my family talking with my friends and relaxing and watching TV.
-My favorite shows are Seinfeld, baseball, and football.
+My personal interests include spending time with my family and friends.
+Relaxing,watching TV; Seinfeld, baseball, and football.

 * Nolo has confirmed that every member attorney has a valid license and is in good standing with the state agency that licenses lawyers.
 Any past disbarments and suspensions (with possible exceptions for minor violations or nonpayment of dues, in our discretion) will be indicated accordingly in the badge.
 Member attorneys are required to notify Nolo immediately if they become the subject of any disciplinary action by any state licensing agency.